OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-conditional-formatting.md

 Preset conditional formatting applies a user-defined format to the range based on a selected standard rule.
 These rules are defined by the [ConditionalFormatPresetCriterion](/javascript/api/excel/excel.ConditionalFormatPresetCriterion) in the [ConditionalPresetCriteriaRule](/javascript/api/excel/excel.conditionalpresetcriteriarule).

-The following example colors the font white wherever a cell’s value is at least one standard deviation above the range’s average.
+The following example colors the font white wherever a cell's value is at least one standard deviation above the range's average.

 ![A range with white font cells where the values are at least one standard deviation above average.](../images/excel-conditional-format-preset.png)